 While attending a New York high school Flannery began interning with Lighting Director, William Greenfield, at CBS Television on The Ed Sullivan Show from 1968 to 1970.

-Flannery is a graduate of the prestigious designers’ program at Lester Polakov’s Studio and Forum of Stage Design in New York City.
-He attended the Studio on a full scholarship.
+Flannery is a graduate of the prestigious designers’ program at New York Studio and Forum of Stage Design.
+He attended the Studio on a full scholarship granted by its founder Lester Polakov.
 The school promoted the idea of conceptual-based designing.
-All the teachers in the school were working professionals and courses included scenic design, scene painting, still-life sketching, mask making, script analysis, costume design and lighting design.
+All the teachers in the school were working professionals and courses included scenic design, scene painting, drawing, mask making, script analysis, costume design and lighting design.

 In 1974, he continued his education at Columbia University in the Film Program.
-There he studied with filmmaker Scott Bartlett.
-He furthered his theatre studies at HB Studio with Herbert Berghof and Uta Hagen.
+There, he studied with filmmaker Scott Bartlett.
+He furthered his theatre studies in directing at HB Studio with Herbert Berghof and Uta Hagen.